Breastfeeding and Nutrition-Breastfeeding Diet

 Giving up breastfeeding:

-If you are returning to work, or want to give up breastfeeding, try to feed your baby for at least the first 12 – 16 weeks so that she can benefit from the protective qualities of the milk.
+If you are returning to work, or want to give up breastfeeding, you should also learn about How to Prevent Mastitis when stop Breastfeeding a Toddler try to feed your baby for at least the first 12 – 16 weeks so that she can benefit from the protective qualities of the milk.
 We know that this is the ultimate food to nourish our babies, but breastfeeding is impossible for some and difficult or impractical for others.
 I don’t know any woman who feels nonchalant if breastfeeding is proving problematic.
 I breastfeed my first baby for a year, but my second baby was ravenous before I had to accept that he, and I, just couldn’t do it.
 In these situations we must thank our lucky stars for formula milk and start to see the funny side of life again.